-- Melt butter in a preheated saucepan.
-Pour the condensed milk and egg yolks .
+- Melt the butter in a preheated saucepan.
+Pour in the condensed milk and egg yolks .

-- Continuous stirring over medium low heat and bring to a boil.
+- Continuously stir over medium low heat and bring it to a boil.

-- Put in crushed peanuts, and stir continuously until sauce thickened.
+- Add the crushed peanuts and stir continuously until the sauce thickens.

-- When mixture is thickened enough, turn off heat and let it cool.
+- When the mixture is thick enough, turn off the heat and let it cool.

-- Mold into small balls or desired shape.
+- Mold it into small balls or your desired shape.

-- Now, you can wrap them and ready to serve.
+- Now, you can wrap them, and you’re ready to serve.